PHOTO: Jessica Roybal

 According to Doug Collister, who commissioned the building, the yucca holiday decoration was fashioned from electrical conduit and chicken wire and reused each season.
 It is presumed destroyed.

-Modern Albuquerque receives generous financial support from the following businesses.
+Modern Albuquerque received generous financial support from the following businesses.